DC Power Sources 271

 wave-wound armature

-A series armature winding.
+An armature with windings connected in series.
 Wave-wound armatures are used for high-voltage, low-current loads.

 windage